roxma/vim-paste-easy/README.md

 Automatically `set paste` for you.

-This is a tiny plugin that simply monitors your typing speed.
-When then typing interval between two typed characters is less than 0.01s, it automatically `set paste` for you.
-Because there's no human could type that fast!
-After you finish pasting, and leave insert mode, vim-paste-easy will automatically `set nopaste` for you.
+This is a tiny plugin that simply monitors your typing speed and `set paste` automatically.
+When then typing interval between two typed characters is less than 0.01s, it will `set paste` for you.
+Because there's no human being could type that fast!
+After you have finished pasting and leave insert mode, vim-paste-easy will `set nopaste` for you.

 ## Motivation